Stop Trying to Climb the New Year’s Resolution Mountain; Climb the Smaller Hills Instead

 For example, exercise:

-Don’t tell yourself that you have to get to the gym and work out every day for hours, that’s a big mountain to climb.
-Instead, tell yourself that you will walk outdoors for five minutes each day (approximately 650 steps on a pedometer.)
+Don’t tell yourself that you have to get to the gym and work out every day for hours–that’s a big mountain to climb.
+Instead, tell yourself that you will walk outdoors for five minutes each day (approximately 650 steps on a pedometer).
 That is a tiny hill that you can take on and accomplish without any problem.
-As the days pass by and you conquer those small hills, you’ll realize that you’re already outdoors and walking for five minutes, why not walk a bit longer.
+As the days pass by and you conquer those small hills, you’ll realize that you’re already outdoors and walking for five minutes, so why not walk a bit longer.
 Before long you’ll be climbing your own Mt.
 Everest, without even realizing it.

 Another example, food:

-Don’t put yourself on a strict diet; in fact, don’t diet at all.
-That’s overwhelming and again, the thought of sticking to any diet month after month is too much of a burden and almost impossible to accomplish.
-Instead tell yourself to relax about food.
+Don’t put yourself on a strict diet.
+In fact, don’t diet at all.
+It’s overwhelming and the thought of sticking to any diet month after month is too much of a burden and almost impossible to accomplish.
+Instead, tell yourself to relax about food.
 Make small goals for yourself, like to eat a healthy breakfast every day.
-If you find that is the reason why you’ve been skipping breakfast each morning is because you are short on time, simply keep a box of low-fat granola or protein bars in your car and you can consume one on the way to work.
-Another idea is to take smaller portions at every meal.
-It’s simple and doable, but can save hundreds of calories per day.
+If you find that the reason you’ve been skipping breakfast each morning is because you are short on time, simply keep a box of low-fat granola or protein bars in your car to consume on the way to work.
+Another idea is to serve yourself smaller portions at every meal.
+It’s simple and doable and can save hundreds of calories per day.
 Focus more on the meals you are eating this year so that they are prepared with less fat, salt, sugar or all three of those things.
 Guess what?
 You’ve just conquered another hill.

 It’s okay if you went off your New Year’s Resolution.
-Today marks a brand new beginning, it doesn’t matter what the calendar says.
-You can resume your resolution right where you left off and conquer any hill out there – I know it, because I believe in you.
+Today marks a brand new beginning, no matter what the calendar says.
+You can resume your resolution right where you left off and conquer any hill out there.
+I know it, because I believe in you.